Priority lists for funding applications

 What are the priority lists?

-There will always be more medicines and related products than we can afford to fund.
-To help us decide, we organise the funding applications we receive into 3 different lists:
+There will always be more medicines and related products that we want to fund than we can afford.
+To help us decide which to fund first, we organise the funding applications we receive into 3 different lists:

 - options for investment

 - only if cost neutral or cost saving

 - recommended for decline.